megbeckim/PhotosWebSite/README.md

 *UX improvements*

-* see how it looks with always square thumbnails (tricky on last line!)
 * style map better: better colors, better legend, better hover-overs, better responsiveness, zooming in for caribbean
 * full-screen from places other than home page?
 * album icon is ambiguous: perhaps a consistent back-button would be better